careerist-qa/intro-to-python/lesson_6/homework.md

 # Print out the last 3.
 Do it using POSITIVE indexes.
 print(card_deck[???])

-# Do the same, but using NEGATIVE indexes.
+# Print out the last 3 (same as before), but using NEGATIVE indexes.
 print(card_deck[???])

 # Print out everything EXCEPT the first and last.